By Dr. Kimyra Milhouse

 While a lot of women do not have endometriosis symptoms, others will experience symptoms that are worse during their periods.
 These include: severe period cramps, chronic pelvic pain, and pain with sexual intercourse.
 Some women also have pain with bowel movements or urinating during their periods if their endometriosis affects those areas.
 Many women with endometriosis also have heavy periods.
 If this is you, we see you and listened – our Heavy Flow pads can be used on your lightest and heaviest days.

 Sadly, there is currently no cure for endometriosis.
 Luckily, there are treatments to help with symptoms and infertility.
-Treatment ranges from medications to surgery depending on your symptoms and your desire to get pregnant in the future.
+Endometriosis treatment ranges from medications to surgery depending on your symptoms and your desire to get pregnant in the future.
 If you have endometriosis or are concerned that you may, be sure to check in with your OB/Gyn for more information about your options.